Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: København H → Hillerød St. via S-commuter train line A with Trainline tickets (44 min, 17 stops, free w/ Copenhagen Discover Card or DKK 74)

-Out of all the castles covered in this itinerary, Frederiksborg Castle is clearly the most massive with vibrant green rooftops, whimsical bell tower spires, and an impressive moat surrounding the entirety of the structure.
-Given its location about an hour outside of Copenhagen, this is likely the least crowded tourist attraction you’ll encounter as well — which I found extremely enjoyable since I was able to get lost in the castle’s ambiance without worrying about making my way through crowded, cramped rooms like those in Rosenborg Castle.
+Out of all the castles in this itinerary, Frederiksborg Castle is the most massive with vibrant green rooftops, whimsical bell tower spires, and an impressive moat surrounding the structure.
+Given its location an hour outside Copenhagen, this is the least crowded tourist attraction you’ll encounter as well—which I found extremely enjoyable since I could get lost in the royal ambiance without weaving through crowded, cramped rooms like those in Rosenborg Castle.

-Frederiksborg Castle was built by a name you’re likely familiar with at this point — King Christian IV — in the early 17th century and is the largest Renaissance complex in the Nordic region.
-The aim of all the buildings and palaces he commissioned was to enhance Christian IV’s status as a powerful European monarch and to show off the great aptitude of Denmark.
+Frederiksborg Castle was built by a name you’re likely familiar with at this point—King Christian IV—in the early 17th century and is the largest Renaissance complex in the Nordic region.
+The aim of all his commissions was to enhance Christian IV’s status as a powerful European monarch and to show off the great aptitude of Denmark.
 Since 1878 Frederiksborg Castle has housed The Museum of National History, which presents 500 years of Danish history with a collection of portraits, historical paintings, furniture, and applied art.

-Whereas Rosenborg Castle walks you through a chronological timeline of a portion of Danish history, Frederiksborg Castle is moreso a showcase of paintings, portraits, and statues within the rooms of the castle.
-If that doesn’t sound all that thrilling, I was so captivated by the grand ornateness—specifically of the walls and ceilings of the Chapel and Great Hall— that I would say Frederiksborg is definitely worth the visit even if you just like looking at beautiful things.
-The castle also features various exhibits rotated out every few months; when I visited I was fortunate enough to witness an interactive staging of iconic ceilings in the castle brought to life via lighted visual overlays, sound, and an accompanying audio guide titled “Magical Ceilings”.
+Whereas Rosenborg Castle walks through a chronological sliver of Danish history, Frederiksborg Castle is moreso a showcase of paintings, portraits, and statues within the rooms of the castle.
+The grand ornateness—specifically the walls and ceilings of the Chapel and Great Hall—makes Frederiksborg worth the visit even if simply to look at beautiful things.
+The castle also rotates various exhibits every few months; when I witnessed an interactive staging of iconic ceilings in the castle brought to life via visual overlays, soundscapes, and an accompanying audio guide titled “Magical Ceilings.”

 Pro Tip:

-There is a correct way to walk through the castle (as I was kindly informed by a staff member).
-Begin in the room with the smallest number, as depicted by wooden numbers above each room’s doorframe or by using the physical or digital castle guides, and continue on from there in ascending numerical order.
+There’s a correct way to walk through the castle.
+Begin in the room with the smallest number, as depicted by wooden plaques above each doorframe or by using the physical or digital castle guides, and continue on in ascending numerical order.

 Frederiksborg Castle Gardens

-If fancy royal rooms aren’t really your thing, then I’d even argue that Frederiksborg Castle is worth a visit for the insanely stunning Baroque garden laid out behind the castle’s lake.
+If fancy royal rooms aren’t your thing, Frederiksborg Castle is even worth a visit to see the stunning Baroque garden behind the castle’s lake.
 As the style of the age dictated, it was symmetrically constructed with perfectly straight hedges, geometrically-trimmed trees, and massive monograms constructed from flower beds and shrubbery.
 This intricate craftsmanship has dubbed the castle and surrounding landscape: the “Danish Palace of Versailles”.

-The four royal monograms depicted are representative of Frederik IV, Frederik V, Christian VI and Margrethe II — the current Danish monarch and the world's only current queen regnant — as these are the four monarchs under whom the complex has existed, from Fredrik IV’s creation to its recreation in Queen Margrethe’s time.
-Adjacent to the strict symmetry of this Baroque garden is a romantic landscape with free-growing wooded forests, large grassy hill areas, lakes, streams, and meandering paths.
+The four royal monograms depicted are representative of Frederik IV, Frederik V, Christian VI and Margrethe II—as these are the four monarchs under whom the complex has existed, from Fredrik IV’s creation to its recreation in Queen Margrethe’s time.
+Adjacent to the strict symmetry of this Baroque garden is a romantic landscape with free-growing wooded forests, large grassy hills, lakes, streams, and meandering paths.
 This contrasting juxtaposition depicts varying ideals throughout Danish history, with the idyllic free nature positioned next to a landscape that requires constant upkeep to maintain.
 Whichever half of the royal gardens you prefer, a stroll through this natural oasis is bound to be a peaceful escape from the hustle and bustle of the city.

-Before heading back into town pop by Café Havehuset for lunch, situated away from the castle towards the end of the intersection between the Baroque and romantic gardens.
-Once you’re ready to return to Copenhagen, follow your original commute in reverse: walk from Frederiksborg Castle to Hillerød St. station, ride the S-train line A for 17 stops, and depart at København H station.
+Before heading back into town pop by Café Havehuset for lunch, situated away from the castle towards the intersection between the Baroque and romantic gardens.
+To return to Copenhagen, follow the original commute in reverse: walk from Frederiksborg Castle to Hillerød St. station, ride the S-train line A for 17 stops, and depart at København H station.

 Tivoli Gardens

-Treat yourself to a proper rest after trekking all the way to Hillerød, but once you’re ready for more action, your night-time adventures will begin at Tivoli Gardens, which is next door to København H. Unlike the actual gardens you just visited at Frederiksborg Castle, Tivoli Gardens is one of the oldest amusement parks in the world filled with thrilling coasters, exotic architecture, and historic buildings.
-You’ll be visiting Tivoli in the evening because it truly comes alive at night, with thousands of colored lights creating a fairytale atmosphere that inspired the likes of Hans Christain Anderson and Walt Disney in the creation of Disney World.
+Treat yourself to a proper rest after trekking all the way to Hillerød.
+Once you’re ready for more action, your nighttime adventures begin at Tivoli Gardens next door to København H. Unlike the actual gardens at Frederiksborg, Tivoli Gardens is one of the oldest amusement parks in the world filled with thrilling coasters, exotic architecture, and historic buildings.
+Visit Tivoli in the evening when it truly comes alive, with thousands of colored lights creating a fairytale atmosphere that inspired the likes of Hans Christain Anderson and Walt Disney in the creation of Disney World.

-The rides align with the architecture you’ll find within Tivoli, with nostalgic features paying homage to the park’s origins while other modern fixtures have been developed to wow thrill seekers.
-Built in 1914, the wooden Roller Coaster is one of the oldest in the world while the newer steel Demon will flip you head-over-heels through a daring loop.
-Depending on when you visit, you’ll find the entire park decked out in accordance with the current theme, whether that’s Halloween, Christmas, winter, or summer.
+The rides align with the architecture of Tivoli, with nostalgic features paying homage to the park’s origins while modern fixtures have been developed to wow thrill seekers.
+Built in 1914, the wooden Roller Coaster is one of the oldest in the world while the newer steel Demon flips you head-over-heels through a daring loop.
+Depending on when you visit, find the park decked out in accordance with the current theme, whether that’s Halloween, Christmas, winter, or summer.

-While the Copenhagen Discover Card will get you inside the park for free, you’ll have to dole out extra cash if you want to ride any of the attractions.
-Assuming you’re not looking to purchase a year-long pass, you can expect to pay DKK 169, 259, or 299 depending on whether you purchase the Ride Pass Mini, Ride Pass, or Ride Pass Plus.
+While the Copenhagen Discover Card gets you inside the park for free, you have to dole out extra cash to ride the attractions.
+Expect to pay DKK 169, 259, or 299 depending on whether you purchase the Ride Pass Mini, Ride Pass, or Ride Pass Plus.

 Pro Tip:

-When transitioning between seasons, Tivoli Gardens is closed for about a week.
-If you’re set on visiting this attraction, ensure your dates don’t fall within this closure period (like my trip unfortunately did — I visited while the Christmas season was being prepared).
+When transitioning between seasons, Tivoli Gardens closes for about a week.
+If you’re set on visiting this attraction, ensure your dates don’t fall within this closure period.

 Dinner - Tivoli Food Hall

-After an action-packed day, refuel at the Tivoli Food Hall situated on the outer corner of the amusement park facing København H. Similar to Torvehallerne, you’ll find a range of international and local cuisines catering to various tastes represented in the food stands scattered throughout the long dining hub.
-Considering you’ve already spent a few hours trekking outside the city, this convenient yet high-quality option is the perfect place to enjoy dinner after exploring the historic theme park.
+After an action-packed day, refuel at the Tivoli Food Hall situated on the outer corner of the amusement park facing København H. Similar to Torvehallerne, find a range of international and local cuisines catering to various tastes represented in the food stands scattered throughout the long dining hub.
+This convenient yet high-quality option is the perfect place to enjoy dinner after exploring the historic theme park.

 Embrace the lively atmosphere and savor different flavors, or simply opt for comfort food and pull up a chair at La Baracca like I did.
-Recognized by Registro Eccellenze Italiane in 2019 for serving up “homemade fresh Italian pasta,” I most definitely agree with this award and can personally vouch for the mouth-watering delight that is their bolognese pasta.
+Recognized by Registro Eccellenze Italiane in 2019 for serving up “homemade fresh Italian pasta,” I can personally vouch for the mouth-watering delight that is their bolognese pasta.
 The full plate of thick-cut, fresh doughy noodles will warm you right up after a few hours of thrill seeking in the chilly winter air.

 Day 3